United States • UNESCO World Heritage Site

 Ancient Geological Rock Layers

 The Grand Canyon exposes Earth's most complete geological record, with 40 distinct rock layers revealing 2 billion years of planetary history through exceptionally preserved sedimentary sequences.
 The Great Unconformity represents a 1.2 billion year gap where Precambrian Vishnu schist contacts Cambrian Tapeats Sandstone, documenting massive erosional episodes.
 Overlying Paleozoic formations including Bright Angel Shale, Redwall Limestone, and Coconino Sandstone preserve ancient marine environments, desert dunes, and coastal plains through distinctive fossils.
 Each layer reveals changing climates, advancing seas, and evolving life forms from Precambrian stromatolites through Paleozoic marine invertebrates.
-This spectacular cross-section allows visitors to walk through geological time whilst witnessing ongoing erosional processes exposing deeper formations.
+This spectacular cross-section allows visitors to walk through geological time while witnessing ongoing erosional processes exposing deeper formations.

 Colorado River Journey Experience